HomeDev GuideRecipesAPI Reference

 2. On CMS #2, enter edit view and go to the same page as in step 1.

-3. On CMS #2, add, edit, or delete some text on the page and click Publish.
+3. On CMS #2, add, edit, or delete text on the page and click Publish.

-4. On CMS #1, refresh the page and ensure it reflects the information saved in step 3.
+4. On CMS #1, refresh the page and confirm it reflects the changes from step 3.